Skip to content

 Picture this transformation: A product manager, previously unable to implement their own ideas, now ships working prototypes.
 Designers create functional applications without mastering React.
 Domain experts automate complex workflows without waiting months for engineering teams.

 Gene Kim and Steve Yegge wrote Vibe Coding because they recognized this shift.
-Their book covers the discipline of creating with AI: the FAAFO framework (Fastest, Accurate, Fastest, Only—prioritizing speed and accuracy), the 40% rule (never exceed 40% of an AI's context window to avoid hallucinations), twelve failure patterns, and three feedback loops.
+Their book covers the discipline of creating with AI: the FAAFO framework (Fastest, Accurate, Fastest, Only, prioritizing speed and accuracy), the 40% rule (never exceed 40% of an AI's context window to avoid hallucinations), twelve failure patterns, and three feedback loops.
 The craft has shifted from typing to orchestrating.

 Running It Reliably

-Here's where the analogy breaks: Gutenberg didn't need operational discipline for his printed books.
+OK, so here's where the analogy breaks: Gutenberg didn't need operational discipline for his printed books.
 Once copied, a Bible stayed copied.
 Code is different because it runs, fails, needs updates, and interacts with systems that change.

 AI-generated code has all the operational challenges of human-written code plus new ones: hallucinated APIs, inconsistent context, confident errors.
 I've watched Claude claim tests pass on code that doesn't compile.
 I've seen it lose context mid-session and contradict itself.
 This is Tuesday.